thalerjonathan/Towards-DDD-Haskell/README.md

 Andor Pénzes has done work on dependently typed DDD based on the Book by Scot Wlashin.
 His code is publicly available as a [GitHub Repo](https://github.com/andorp/order-taking/)

+## Implementation
+The aim of the implementation was to see how we can implement the Banking Domain described in Domain.md following a 4 layered architecture.
+The four layers are:

+1. **View** in the ``View`` module implements both a server-side HTML rendering as well as a RESTful services interface.
+Both call into the Application Layer to execute the respective domain logic as invoked through the handlers.
+  - The server-side rendering view is implemented using blaze-html on top of ``servant``.
+  - The RESTful services are implemented with ``servant`` and are used by an SPA implemented in Elm, which can be found in the ``banking_spa`` folder.
+2. **Application** in the ``Application`` module implements the functionality for each Use Case / User Story of the Domain, for example depositing and withdrawing of money and is therefore the client to the Domain Model.
+The Application Layer returns Data Transfer Objects (DTOs) to communicate requested data back to the calling layer (generally it is the View Layer).
+It also handles the asynchronous processing of Domain Events for implementing Eventual Consistency of the *Transfer* feature of the domain.
+3. **Domain** in the ``Domain`` module implements the domain logic of the Banking Domain using Free Monads and Monadic Stream Functions (MSFs).
+More on that below.
+4. **Infrastructure** in the ``Infrastructure`` module holds all infrastructure-related code:
+  - The actual webserver, using ``servant``, which exposes the interface defined by the View Layer.
+  - The low-level database code and connection pool, using ``persistent``, with the db-model being defined in ``db/banking.persistentmodels`` and ``db/create.sql``.
+Is used by the Application and Domain Layer.
+  - Application Cache which is used in the Domain Model implementation to cache DB queries.

+What we were interested in particular were different approaches to implement the 3rd Layer, the Domain Layer.
+So far we have developed two implementations:

+1. Anemic
+2. MSF

+We plan on implementing other approaches using the 3 Layer Cake approach using the [effectful](https://hackage.haskell.org/package/effectful) library.

+TODO: tests

+### Anemic

+### MSF

+## Discussion
+TODO weaknesses
+TODO TX boundaries are set in the view layer